 We had a delightful time, except for a brief moment in Boy Scout Woods.
 I’d bought an adorable shortbread cookie decorated like a Blackburnian Warbler from the local Audubon Society folks.
 It was really cute, and I had plans to keep it (for what reason, I’m not certain).
 But when I turned around, I discovered that Eric had taken a big bite out of the cookie.
 Me: “I can’t believe you ate the bird!
 You bit the head right off!”
 Eric: “It was a cookie, what did you expect?”
 (In his defense, he wasn’t aware of my long-term plans for the cookie.)

-High Island RV Park is a delightful, peaceful little park, with 20 paved sites offering full-hookups, showers, laundry, and good Wi-Fi, $30/night.
+High Island RV Park is a peaceful little park, with 20 paved sites offering full-hookups, showers, laundry, and good Wi-Fi, $30/night.
 Best of all, the park is within walking distance of Boy Scout Woods, and only a mile from Smith Oaks and Sanctuary Ponds.
-Reservations are taken six months in advance; if you want to go mid-March through mid-May, you probably need reservations because it fills up with—you guessed it—birders.
+Reservations are taken six months in advance.
+If you want to go mid-March through mid-May, you probably need reservations because it fills up with—you guessed it—birders.